Zhao Zhengyong

-Zhao Zhengyong (赵正永 (Zhào Zhēngyǒng); born March 1951) is a former politician of the People's Republic of China who served as Communist Party Secretary, Governor, and Congress Chairman of Shaanxi Province.
+Zhao Zhengyong (赵正永 (Zhào Zhēngyǒng); born March 1951) is a former politician of the People's Republic of China who served as Party Secretary, Governor, and Congress Chairman of Shaanxi Province.
 After his retirement, he was placed under investigation for corruption.

 Career

 Zhao Zhengyong was born in Ma'anshan, Anhui Province in March 1951, and joined the Chinese Communist Party in November 1973.
 He is a graduate of Central South Mining and Metallurgy Institute (now part of Central South University).
 He worked at the Maanshan Iron and Steel Company before becoming chief of the Communist Youth League and then deputy Communist Party Chief of his native Ma'anshan in Anhui province.
 He then became the party chief of Huangshan City and later the public security chief of Anhui.

 In June 2001, Zhao was transferred to the provincial government of Shaanxi, becoming a vice governor in January 2005.
 In June 2010 he was appointed the acting governor of Shaanxi, and confirmed as Governor by the Shaanxi Provincial Congress in January 2011.
-In December 2012 he was promoted to Communist Party Chief of Shaanxi province, replacing Zhao Leji, and Lou Qinjian was appointed Governor in his place.
+In December 2012 he was promoted to Party Secretary of Shaanxi, replacing Zhao Leji, and Lou Qinjian was appointed Governor in his place.
 On 27 March 2016, Zhao Zhengyong stepped down from as Party Chief and was again succeeded by Lou Qinjian.
 Zhao was named a deputy chair of the National People's Congress Internal and Judicial Affairs Committee.
 Zhao was involved in the illegally constructed villas in the Qinling Mountains.

 Zhao was a member of the 18th Central Committee of the Chinese Communist Party.